 Constrain the position and limit the orientation between two rigid bodies.
 Useful for things like shoulder and hip joints.

 A special kind of Socket Constraint where the X-axis (a.k.a. 'twist') is rotated 90 degrees.
-This constraint is especially well suited for hinge-like appendages, like elbows and knees.
+This constraint is especially well grouped for hinge-like appendages, like elbows and knees.

 High-level control, either direct (Hard Pin) or indirect (Soft Pin).

 Apply an external force to rigids.
 Kind of like constraints, except rigids are effected independently instead of relative another rigid.